raspberrypilearning/cd-my-favourite-celebrity/en/step_8.md

 ![Copy message](images/copiedMessage.png)

-+ Then go back to your website's HTML code, and click in the place where you want to put the twitter profile and paste the code.
++ Then go back to your website's HTML code, and click in the place where you want to put the Twitter profile and paste the code.
 Again, don't worry about understanding all the code you just pasted!

 ![Twitter code on trinket](images/twitterCodeTkt.png)